 It’s a bird…It’s a plane…It’s… a fish?

-operations, I performed detailed mission and budget analyses based on our flight department’s actual trips and compared a number of models, including the Citation M2, Excel XLS, several in the CJ series, as well as the PC-12s.
+“Todd had been interested in a PC-12 for some time, and we started serious acquisition discussions early in 2021,” said Leah.
+“Nevertheless, with the understanding that any aircraft would also be placed in our fleet in support of the company's operations, I performed detailed mission and budget analyses based on our flight department's actual trips and compared a number of models, including the Citation M2, Excel XLS, several in the CJ series, as well as the PC-12s.”

-The PC-12 was a well-used aircraft that had more than 4,000 hours total time and desperately needed avionics modifications/ upgrades, heavy maintenance, new paint, and a new interior.
+The PC-12 was a well-used aircraft that had more than 4,000 hours total time, and desperately needed avionics modifications/upgrades, heavy maintenance, new paint, and a new interior.

 We knew just the place to make this happen.